combinatorist/depject/README.md

 ### reduce - compose each modules opinion about a thing into one opinion.

-We might want to allow other modules to decorate the value given by our module
+We might want to allow other modules to decorate the value given by our module.

 ## example